 In long-term care settings, rooms are suggested to be cleaned while patients are not there.

 Medical commercial cleaners start the cleaning process by picking up trash items and debris throughout the room and placing it in the bin.
-Remove the trash liner and place it at the doorway.
+Remove the trash liner and place it in the doorway.

 Gather the Linen

 Collect loose linen throughout the room and check the restroom if there are linens there too.
 Do not pull the linen on the floor as you collect them.
 Place the collected linen in a hamper or in a bag right away.

 Take the linen off of the bed if the patient is not there.
 Some medical facility cleaning settings only allow the nursing staff to change the linens.
-In line with this, you need to make sure if changing the linens is part of your work scope.
+In line with this, you need to make sure that changing the linens is part of your work scope.

 Remove pillowcases slowly while taking the linen from the bed.
 Pull the linen upon itself, forming a self-contained package.
 Be careful not to shake or agitate the linen as you pick it up from the floor.
-Stirring the linens will make germs to become airborne and pose an infection control risk.
+Stirring the linens will make germs become airborne and pose an infection control risk.

 Immediately put all the gathered linens in the hamper or bag.
-Remove the linen liner and place it at the doorway next to the trash.
+Remove the linen liner and place it in the doorway next to the trash.

 Damp Wipe all Surfaces